front-commerce/developers.front-commerce.com/source/docs/magento2/detect-admin-users.md

 };
 ```

 We can then use the `MagentoAdmin` loader to only return data when the admin is connected and use this information to authenticate the request.
-Please note that in this example, I've added a header using a specific token (`x-custom-header`).
+Please note that this example illustrates how to add a header using a specific token (`x-custom-header`).
 But this is an imaginary header for now and depends on how you have implemented `/admin-custom-endpoint` in your Magento.
 However the goal is to always have a protection on your Magento endpoint to make sure that only a request coming from Front-Commerce and with the correct information will be able to use this endpoint.
 Otherwise, if your Magento URL is compromised, any user could request sensitive admin data.

 ```diff
 // server/modules/admin-data/loaders.js